Skip to content

 • School staff will receive very minimal or no raises at all.
 The impact of that will make it significantly harder to recruit and retain the best staff, resulting in a possible decline in the quality of education and extracurricular activities for our students.
 Additionally, staff benefits will likely also be reduced.

-In short, saying “no” would provide a tax break in a few years at the potential cost of educational quality and potentially higher costs later (if large capital projects are needed).
+In short, saying “no” would provide a tax break in a few years at the potential cost of educational quality and potentially higher costs later).

-If approved, the existing bond millage could continue without dropping off, and those tax proceeds would start going into a special fund for the three purposes, starting with next year’s property taxes.
-The district would then implement plans to distribute that funding: for example, enacting salary increases (likely in phases or effective on a certain date), setting up a technology upgrade schedule and scheduling priority maintenance projects at schools.
+If approved, the existing bond millage could continue without dropping off, and those tax proceeds would start going into a special fund for employee compensation, starting with next year’s property taxes.
+The district would then implement plans to distribute that funding to enact salary increases (likely in phases or effective on a certain date).
 The community would see the impact in the form of improved employee morale and recruitment, and retention of high-quality employees.
-The benefits would be seen/felt immediately with more competitive pay, timely repairs, new technology in classrooms, and improved facilities.
+The benefits would be seen/felt immediately with more competitive pay.
 Essentially, it secures stable funding for these areas moving forward.

 The proposal keeps the tax rate at the current level or lower.
 The School Board would have the flexibility to roll millages back if additional funding were available in the future.
 For example, if a large industry moved to our area and substantial new taxes were realized, the School Board could reduce millage usage and provide taxpayers with a lower rate.